Poseidon: Others

 The Corinthians had a similar story to the foundations of Athens, about their own city Corinth.
 According to the myth, Helios and Poseidon clashed, both desiring to make the city their own.
 Their dispute was brought to one of the Hecatoncheires, Briareos, an elder god, who was thus tasked to settle the fight between the two gods.
 Briareus decided to award the Acrocorinth to Helios, while to Poseidon he gave the isthmus of Corinth.
 In this tale, Helios and Poseidon are supposed to represent fire versus water.
 Helios, as the sun god, received the area that is closest to the sky, while Poseidon, who is the sea god, got the isthmus by the sea.

-At another time, Poseidon came to an agreement with another goddess, Leto, that he would give her the island of Delos in exchange for the island of Calauria; he also exchanged Delphi for Taenarum with Apollo.
+At another time, Poseidon came to an agreement with the goddess Leto that he would give her the island of Delos, the birthplace of her twins Artemis and Apollo, in exchange for the island of Calauria; he also exchanged Delphi for Taenarum with Apollo.
 A temple of Poseidon stood at Calauria during ancient times.

-Poseidon also came to dispute with his sister Hera over the city of Argos.
-A local king was chosen to settle the matter, Phoroneus, and he decided to award the city to Hera, who then became its patroness.
+Poseidon came to dispute with his sister Hera over the city of Argos.
+A local king was chosen to settle the matter, Phoroneus, and he decided to award the city to Hera, who then became its patron goddess.
 Poseidon was enraged, and sent a drought to plague the city.
 One day, as an Argive woman named Amymone went out in search of water, came upon a satyr who tried to rape her.
 Amymone prayed to Poseidon for help, and he scared the satyr away with his trident.
 After Poseidon rescued Amymone from the lecherous satyr he fathered a child on her, Nauplius.